qingzhang003/ZDI-VDI-Auto/readme.md

 ## High Level Architecture

-In the current phase of the ZDI/VDI automation project, the front end is the Ansible Tower, the business user will login to the Ansible Tower to initiate a tower job to create Win10 VDI desktop.
-The Ansible Tower Create Win10 VDI job template backend Ansible playbook will use playbook library to start the process, eventually the playbook will communicate to a VMware vCenter, and create a VM based on specified VM template and customization spec, so a VDI desktop is created, and an email notification will send to the business user who requested the VDI.
+In the current phase of the ZDI/VDI automation project, the front end is the Ansible Tower.
+- The business user will login to the Ansible Tower to initiate a tower job to create Win10 VDI desktop.
+- The Ansible Tower `Create Win10 VDI job template` backend Ansible playbook will use playbook library to start the process.
+Eventually the playbook will communicate to a VMware vCenter, and create a VM based on specified VM template and customization spec, so a VDI desktop is created.
+- An email notification will send to the business user who requested the VDI.

-At the meantime, utilizing the same infrastructure described above, there is a Win10 VDI Reclamation job scheduled in Ansible Tower, running once every day.
+At the meantime, utilizing the same infrastructure described above, there is a `Win10 VDI Reclamation job` scheduled in Ansible Tower, running once every day.
 This job will fulfill VDI lifecycle management task, which is deleting VDI after 30 days of its creation.

-There are two other self-service service catalog tasks that allow business user to extend the lease of VDI desktop or delete VDI desktop before reclamation.
+There are two other self-service service catalog tasks that allow business user to `extend the lease of VDI desktop` or `delete VDI desktop before reclamation`.

-In a future phase, new self-service portal utilizing ServiceNow can be plugged into the current Ansible/Ansible Tower implementation.
+In a future phase, new self-service portal utilizing __ServiceNow__ can be plugged into the current Ansible/Ansible Tower implementation.
 The change will only be in the front end portal portion, the backend as well as the current front end will be kept intact shown from below graphic.

 # VDI Automation Ansible Playbooks and Roles